strexx/Ultimate-Frisbee-App/README.md

 The client needs to have a fast and secure digital solution to confirm and store the final scores in the Leaguevine API, which is used to create leagues, tournaments, teams, games and calculation of the ranking, rounds and points.

 ### Design problem
-How can a webapp allows the client to serve real-time updates about the matches to the public and to make a
+*How can a mobile web application allow the client to receive the final scores of a finished match instantly and at the same time serve the public viewers real-time (score) updates about the matches?*

 ### Assignment
-Built an real-time, progressive enhanced and responsive web application.
+Built a real-time, progressive enhanced and responsive web application.

 ### Target audience
 - **The public** who want to be updated with the latest scores.